“Are there any Shopify success stories?”

 9. WP Standard

-This Shopify success story started in 2009 when Ryan Burr founded WP Standard.
+This Shopify success story started in 2009 when Ryan Barr founded WP Standard.
 Despite having just a few hundred dollars in his pocket, he wanted to sell leather guitar cases.
 As a guitar player himself, he knew many others would appreciate this product, too.

 Fast forward to 2021, WP Standard is a seven-figure ecommerce business selling backpacks, totes, wallets, and accessories.
 The brand’s products are also available in popular clothing apps and retail stores.